space-physics/astrometry_geomap/README.md

 ```
 open a new terminal to use.

-### Download index files
+### Download star index files
-You will get various weird errors without the necessary star index files.

 ```sh
 python downloadIndex.py -source http://broiler.astrometry.net/~dstn/4100/ -i 8 20
 ```

-Then, edit ~/.local/astrometry/etc/astrometry.cfg, making the following changes:

-1. uncomment `inparallel`
+Edit file /etc/astrometry.cfg or similar:

-2. be sure `add_path` points to /home/username/astrometry-data, where username is your Linux username.
+Be sure `add_path` points to /home/username/astrometry-data, where username is your Linux username.
 Don't use ~ or $HOME.

+Uncomment `inparallel` to process much faster.

-3. optionally, set `minwidth` smaller than the smallest FOV (in degrees) you'd ever see.
+Optionally, set `minwidth` smaller than the smallest FOV (in degrees) expected.
 For example, if NOT using a telescope, perhaps minwidth 1 or something.